MILLAN MAKES 21 SAVES AS BOSTON UNIVERSITY SHUTS OUT BOSTON COLLEGE, 5-0

-Senior goaltender Kieran Millan posted his seventh career shutout for the Terriers
+Senior goaltender Kieran Millan earns seventh career shutout with 21 saves for Terriers

 CHESTNUT HILL, Mass. - Junior forward Wade Megan scored twice and three additional Terriers scored one goal each in Boston University's first shutout of Boston College in more than 28 years on Sunday before a sellout crowd of 7,884 fans at Kelley Rink.